tomhendra/courses/14-fem-beginner/1-complete-intro-to-web-development-v2/README.md

 ### 2.1.
 Naming tags

 - Generally you should name things semantically.
 Name things after what they do, not what they look like.
-- If things change in teh future, classnames based on appearances may be inappropriate.
+- If things change in the future, classnames based on appearances may be inappropriate.
 - CSS uses kebab-case to keep class names readable when they are in the browser.

 ### 2.2.
 Meta HTML